jspencev/polyman/readme.md

 ```

 ## Usage
+**Polyman is a wrapper around yarn.
+Everytime you would call yarn, call poly**

 ### Init a new polyman project
 ```poly init``` creates a new polyman project in the given directory.
 ```